-If the fan clutch operation is normal when first starting your vehicle, the fan clutch should properly engage, and the increase in noise and airflow should be noticeable.
-After about 60 to 90 seconds of engagement, the cooling fan clutch should then disengage, and the noise and airflow will be reduced.
+If the fan clutch operation is regular when first starting your vehicle, the fan clutch should adequately engage, and the increase in noise and airflow should be noticeable.
+After about 60 to 90 seconds of engagement, the cooling fan clutch should then disengage, and the sound and airflow will be reduced.
 The fan will continue to turn but at a much-reduced speed.
 As the engine warms up and the coolant temperature rises your thermostat opens.
 The engine coolant will now move under pressure to the radiator to regulate the engine temperature.
 The fan clutch will sense this and increase the speed of the fan to maintain a normal operating temperature.